Voting in Wyoming

 Voting Rights Restoration

-Wyoming restores the right to vote upon discharge from custody for first-time non-violent felons who were convicted under Wyoming state law after January 1, 2010.
+Wyoming does remove voting rights for people with felony convictions.
+Wyoming does restore the right to vote upon completion of sentence for first-time non-violent felons who were convicted under Wyoming state law after January 1, 2010.
 All others must apply for rights to be restored.

 Voting In Wyoming